Devender1703/Votex/README.md

 # Votex
 Dapp for voting built on ethereum platform

-### Introduction